Doctrine of Caveat Emptor

 Purchaser is saddled with extraordinary responsibility of taking care and caution and to deeply scrutinize genuineness or originality of goods or legality of title before purchasing them under the principle of caveat emptor.
 Any infirmity or deficiency in title or in goods found later is precluded to subsequently raise plea of protection, rather he has to face rigors of his own committed negligence for non-conducting a bona fide and reasonable investigation into title and defects of the goods under the principle of caveat emptor.

-The rule of Caveat Emptor originated at a time when selling and buying function was face to face and was conducted in the open market.
-Nowadays, trade has become global and making it difficult for buyers to examine goods beforehand, especially in case of ‘mail-order-buying or “e-commerce”.
+The rule of Caveat Emptor originated at a time when the selling and buying function was face-to-face and was conducted in the open market.
+Nowadays, trade has become global and making it difficult for buyers to examine goods beforehand, especially in the case of ‘mail-order-buying or “e-commerce”.
 Thus it becomes necessary to restrict the rule of Caveat Emptor by drafting some exceptions.

 Section 16 provides the following exceptions: